-11. With a two-way radio in the rooftop operators possession, have them lower a rope down to the ground.
+- 11. With a two-way radio in his possession, have the rooftop operator lower a rope down to the ground.
 Attach the hook end of the Wire Rope to it.
 Signal him to pull the rope up along with the Wire Rope attached.
 Leather gloves should be used when handling Wire Rope.
 Ground operator should hold tension on Wire Rope to prevent hook and Wire Rope from colliding into building.
-Inspect wire rope for frays during this procedure.

-12. Once the hook has reached the roof, attach hook to the suspension device.
-Position Wire Rope approximately 16 inches or 40 cm from glass surface.
+Inspect wire rope for frays during this procedure. - 12.
+Once the hook has reached the roof, attach hook to the suspension devise.
+Position Wire Rope approximately 14 in / 35.5 cm from glass surface.